kufd/doctrine-odm-issue-1435/README.md

-Just run
-php src/test.php
-to reproduce the issue
+Just run "php src/test.php" to reproduce the issue